About the course

 Interviews are normally held as part of the admissions process and following a pre-selection based on the application.

-If you are a UK or EU candidate, you will normally be expected to attend a personal interview in Oxford, though acceptance is not mandatory.
+If you are a UK or EU candidate, you will be invited to attend a personal interview in Oxford, though acceptance is not mandatory.
 If you are a candidate from outside the EU or if you prefer the virtual format, the interview will be conducted via video conference.
 Information about the planned interview dates can be found on the Condensed Matter Physics webpages for prospective students.